 For me, first and foremost would (of course) be the plot.
 By this, I don’t just mean whether the story is creatively written, or whether it’s socially appropriate.
 It’s also whether the story is overall, believable.
 There’s a really thin line between the imaginative and the absurd.
 Crossing over to the nonsensical for the sake of a few extra thrills is the tactic of lame productions.
 The flicks that do this are inevitably the ones that end up scorned and derided.

 Second on my list is pacing.
 Sounds trite but there is a reason why palette cleansers are a must in fine dining.
-The same goes for movies, in the form of humour.
+The same goes for movies, and they usually come in the form of humour.

 Third: the professionalism of the leads.
 By this, I refer to the tendency of some A-listers to openly express their disdain on screen; the ones who do not hesitate to tell you they are bored and just there for the money.
 To put it in another way, actors must never be seen as merely going through the motions.
-Viewers should never get the feeling they are insignificant; this is such a terrible insult.
+Viewers must never get the feeling they are insignificant; there is no worse insult for movie-lovers than this.

 Coming back to Mission: Impossible – Fallout, I’d say it scores admirably on all three counts, particularly for believability.
 Apart from awesome camera work that truly communicates the scope of the action sequences, no segment lingers too long near the impossible, pun intended when I use that word.
 Suspension of belief while watching doesn’t require excessive work.

 Naturally, there are still several superhuman moments; I doubt Leonidas himself could get up so effortlessly after being bumped and rolled over by a BMW.
 That said, these moments are, more or less, counter-balanced by the emphasis on the fallibility of the IMF.
-How the entire team could be taken out instantly if one knows what to squeeze.
+We know that despite these stunts, the entire team could be instantly taken out if one knows what to squeeze.

-The latter not only provides for texture in the story, it establishes the relatability and the lovability of the “heroes.”
+Such a balance not only provides for texture in the story, it establishes the relatability and the lovability of the “heroes.”
 Packaged with the globe-trotting premise of the story, Fallout is quite simply, a sheer joy to watch.
-This is one movie I’d rewatch many times when it’s available for streaming.
+This is one movie I’d rewatch many times when it’s available on streaming.